kckenneth/Elasticsearch/execution.md

 This is using the elasticsearch for IMDB database query over 5.3 million screen records.
 Please go to your web browser and query since I have elasticsearch running in the background.
 You don't need to ssh into the server to do the query.

 ### Query 1.
 Count the number of screens that come out in 1990
 ```
 http://169.54.131.136:9200/_search?q=1990&pretty

-  "hits": {
-    "total": 39028,
-    "max_score": 3.2078505,
-    "hits": [
-      {
-    ...
-    ...
 ```
 There are `39,028` screens in year 1990.
-Since this is an international movie database and this particular database has all kinds of screens; short, documentary, movie, film, play, so it makes sense.
-We can also shorten our output by directly targeting the `total` in our jq query.

 ### Query 2.
 Count the number of screens that are 'short'
 ```
 http://169.54.131.136:9200/_search?q=short&pretty

-784902
 ```
-Total short screens has `784,902` out of 5.4 million records.
+There are `784,902` screens that fall into `short` genre out of 5.4 million records.

 ### Query 3.
 Count the screen genre: Comedy
 ```